 Prototypes

-June 2019 - Initial Drawing
+June 2019 - Concept and Initial Drawing

-First step was getting the idea down on paper.
-Used Visio to diagram out what a product might look like.
+I then spent time evaluating the image from the book, dissecting the image to determine width, angles and how to replicate it in a physical model.
 Performed a lot of research on stance width guidance from modern day instruction (both shoulder and hip joint width) and on the impact of angle of attack on club face at impact to set open and closed degrees.
-This is a slightly later version with the two piece trail foot bar setup.

 July 2019 - First 3D Printed Prototype

-Bought 3D printer to print out connection parts to insert plastic tubes to form the first physical representation of Stance Caddy.
+I bought a 3D printer to print out connection parts to insert plastic tubes to form the first physical representation of Stance Caddy.

 September 2019 - Modified Prototype